Skip to content

 The study of the universe is like archaeology in the sense that it concerns the reconstruction of what is past and like history because it consists in the interpretation of what has been registered.
 The traces of the past serve to interpret the present and propose radiographies of possible futures.

 Physics, as a natural science, deals with objects and forces acting in regions that existed since the beginning of time, as well as in regions observed nowadays in modern accelerators of particles.
-In a quite different domain of knowledge, social sciences describe and interpret how human beings organize their way of living, producing, consuming and creating.
-The ways of building and applying concepts, models and research methodologies are quite different in universes integrated by particles, waves and energy, as compared with those universes where the participants are individuals and their evolving societies.
-In both universes Mathematics are bridges for solving problems and ladders for attaining better and better explanations.
+The ways of building and applying concepts, models and research methodologies have evolved in universes integrated by particles, waves, matter and energy.
+To study those universes mathematics serves as bridges for solving problems and ladders for attaining better and better explanations.

-The existence of four types of forces was revealed: the gravitational force and the electromagnetic force already studied in classic physics, the weak force (responsible of the radioactive decay of atoms) and the strong force (responsible of the creation of atomic nuclei).
-The Standard Model of particle physics provided a uniform framework for understanding electromagnetic, weak, and strong forces.
+The existence of four types of forces was revealed: the gravitational force and the electromagnetic force already studied in classic physics, the weak force (responsible for the radioactive decay of atoms) and the strong force (responsible for the creation of atomic nuclei).
+The Standard Model of Particle Physics provided a uniform framework for understanding electromagnetic, weak, and strong forces.
 Nevertheless, theoretical schemes of classification of particles have not been successful to include in satisfactory ways the gravitational force.

-The three levels of operation of the mechanisms of knowing are associated to the categories describing different contributions made by Nobel laureates: the laboratories relate to the level intra for the description of objects, the experiments relate to the level inter for the transformation of concepts, and the theories relate to the level trans for the construction of structures.
+Three levels of operation of the mechanisms of knowing are associated with contributions made by Nobel laureates: the laboratory instruments relates to the level intra for the description of objects, the experimental results relate to the level inter for the transformation of concepts, and the theoretical approaches relate to the level trans for the construction of structures.

 The elements characterizing contextualization of learning (the proposition of a problematic situation, the elaboration of generating questions and the description of learning and evaluation activities) are applied to analyze the content of Peebles´ Nobel Lecture How Physical Cosmology Grew.